How Much Does It Cost to Stage a Home for Sale?

 “How much does it cost to stage my house?”
-This is the #1 question on every realtor’s and home seller’s mind.
+This is the number one question on every realtor’s and home seller’s mind.

 This really comes down to your local economy and where your price point is.
-Staging a starter home versus a high end luxury home is two very different packages and two very different price points.
-Since there is no industry standards on pricing or business practices (meaning every stager may offer different packages or services), it is difficult to just come up with a $ figure.
+Staging a starter home versus a high-end luxury home is two very different end of the spectrum and two very different price points.
+Since there is no industry standard on pricing or business practices (meaning every stager may offer different packages or services), it is difficult to just come up with one figure.
 But I can show you the breakdown of our proposal so you can get an idea of how a home stager puts an estimate together.
-I had covered the types of home staging services in a previous post, you can refer to it here.

 WALK THROUGH / CONSULTATIONS: $150 PER HOUR

 This is pure labor & brain picking.
-During the consultation session, I do a walk through with homeowners or agents to go over what needs to be done to prepare their homes for sale.
+During the consultation session, I do a walk-through with homeowners and/or agents to go over what needs to be done to prepare their home for sale.
 This can range from color consultations to how to physically rearrange the existing furniture for a better traffic flow.
-During the walk through, I also candidly answer any questions the sellers or agents may have.
+During the walk-through, I also candidly answer any questions the sellers or agents may have.

-There are a lot of studies done by agencies like Realtor.org, HomeGain, HomeAdvisor, where the home staging costs came out to be less than a $1000.
-(In National Association of Realtors’ 2015 Profile of Home Staging, it states that the median dollar value to stage a home is $675 for each home.)
-That’s because most of these studies does not include investment for services like painting, basic landscaping, etc., or just by including a home stager’s consultation time.
+There are a lot of studies done by agencies like Realtor.org, HomeGain, and HomeAdvisor, where the home staging costs came out to be less than a $1000.
+In National Association of Realtors’ 2015 Profile of Home Staging, it states that the median dollar value to stage a home is $675 for each home.
+That’s because most of these studies do not include investment for services like painting, basic landscaping, etc., or just include a home stager’s consultation time.
 These numbers do not include actual investment of hiring a home stager to do the work.

 Generally in our estimates, labor consists of roughly 65% of the total investment.
 This includes:

-- Moving: Unfortunately sofas don’t move themselves.
-From our studio to on site, move in, with a 2-3 people team, roughly comes out to 8-12 man hours.
-Sometimes may be longer if we are staging a high rise condos where we may need to take several elevators up and down, or the doors are too small where we had to take off the doors.
+Moving: Unfortunately, furniture doesn’t move itself.
+From our studio to the site with a 2-3 person team, it roughly comes out to 8-12 man hours.
+Sometimes longer if we are staging a high-rise condo where we may need to take several elevators up and down, or the doors are too small where we had to take them off.

-- Restocking inventory: 4-8 hours depending on the size of the projects
+Restocking inventory: 4-8 hours depending on the size of the project

 So as you can see, it takes a lot of time to pull a home staging project together.
 Typically our 30-day contract starts at $2800 for our average projects.
-But again, this will vary stager from stager since everyone values their time and services differently.
+But again, this will vary from stager to stager since everyone values their time and services differently.

 Other Pricing Models